10+ Things To Do In Altea, Spain In One Day

 What is Altea known for?

-Altea is best known for its charming white old town, the spectacular blue dome of the main church – Cúpula del Mediterráneo which is visible from afar, several beautiful beaches, tasty local seafood cuisine, and colorful festivals like Altea Moors and Christians festival.
+Altea is best known for its charming white old town, the spectacular blue dome of the main church – Cúpula del Mediterráneo which is visible from afar, several beautiful beaches, local seafood cuisine, and colorful festivals like Altea Moors and Christians festival.

 How long should you spend in Altea?